Iris-kon/tensorflow-object-detection/README.md

 ### Running the App

 To launch the app on an Android device or emulator, run `expo start` in your terminal.
-For iOS, follow Expo's instructions for iOS development setup ([invalid URL removed]).

 ## Tutorial Reference